decentralized-identity/sidetree/docs/Q-and-A.md

 So that entire activity happened at a third layer like well above, it doesn't touch any blockchain stuff at all.\
 [Source: What bitocin Did 231](https://www.whatbitcoindid.com/wbd231-daniel-buchner)

-## Will Sidetree put more sensitive data on a public blockchain, like Bitcoin?
+## **Q: Will Sidetree put more sensitive data on a public blockchain, like Bitcoin?

 Any other data than just identifiers, that you'd want to expose has nothing to do with ION or Bitcoin.
 None of that is embedded in Bitcoin.
 That's completely off and on regular infrastructure.
 It's up to you what you want to disclose.
 So when I say registry of IDs, it's mean that ION essentially provides you the ability to iterate over every ID that's been entered into the system.
 This is pretty cool and it has some interesting applications.
 One application that I like to throw out there that Devs might resonate with a little bit is like `npm`.\
 [Source: What bitocin Did 231](https://www.whatbitcoindid.com/wbd231-daniel-buchner)
 # Q&A section Agencies

-## What does the governance framework of Sidetree look like?
+## **Q: What does the governance framework of Sidetree look like?
 > Decentralized systems must coordinate across multiple parties, all acting independently in their own self-interest.
 This means that the rules of engagement and interaction must be spelled out and agreed to ahead of time, with incentives, disincentives, consequences, processes, and procedures made clear.
 {TBW}
 DRAFT BY _(@henkvancann)_

-## Sidetree is like a better version of two-factor authentication?
+## *Q: Sidetree is like a better version of two-factor authentication?
 Yeah, a better version of two-factor authentication.
 It gives us an opportunity to do things potentially in the future, better underpinning for things like DNS.
 It is a global registry, at least ION has the ability to be and I know that sounds scary, it's a global registry of IDs, but when I say registry, what I mean is, every ID in ION is, you know at least the identifier.
 You might not know anything else about the ID, you don't know that it's a person or a dog on the internet, or anything like that.
 But you know the ID and the keys.
 So if you ever ran into that person, you could at least like say, "Hey, prove you're you."\
 [Source: What bitocin Did 231](https://www.whatbitcoindid.com/wbd231-daniel-buchner)